About the Doctoral programme

 Fees and funding

 We offer a fully funded Doctoral programme at Imperial College Business School – this includes a tuition fee waiver and a stipend for up to five years.
 The 2017-18 rate of the Graduate Teaching Assistant scholarship stipend is £16,560 in years one and two, rising to £18,000 in subsequent years.
 Rates are reviewed annually and are expected to increase for 2018-19 in line with Research Council UK rates .
 Stipends are tax-free and the continuation of the stipend will depend on your satisfactory progress on the programme.

 Within Imperial we also have funding opportunities from various external studentships, including EPSRC, ESRC and the Imperial College President’s PhD Scholarships.

 Students who are eligible for other PhD funding opportunities that may be available to them are expected to apply for them.

-Applications for our 2018 programme have now closed.
 All applications to the Doctoral programme are made via our online platform.
 You will need to select “MRes Business” as the programme title.
-Please refer to the Application process to see what documents you are required to submit with your application and to view the selection process.
+Please refer to the How to apply page to see application deadlines, what documents you are required to submit with your application and to view the selection process.